AidakoMed/aidakomed-module-adminui/README.md

 Admin UI Module
 ================

-Administration tools for the OpenMRS Reference Application.
+Administration tools for the AidakoMED Reference Application.

 It is written using the new [UI framework](https://wiki.openmrs.org/x/0wAJAg), some pages are written with the Groovy Server Page technology being backed up by controllers while other pages are written using